 We have made improvements to our website.
 As a result, except for this home page, you will need to re-bookmark any pages that you have saved.
 We apologize for any inconvenience.

-Grotta is a community advisory fund of the Jewish Community Foundation of MetroWest NJ, created in 2003 with the proceeds from the sale of the Theresa Grotta Center for Rehabilitative Services.
-Grants are selected through a competitive Request for Proposal (RFP) process, grants are selected on a non-sectarian basis.
+Grotta is a community advisory fund of the Jewish Community Foundation of Greater MetroWest NJ, created in 2003 with the proceeds from the sale of the Theresa Grotta Center for Rehabilitative Services.
+Through a competitive Request for Proposal (RFP) process, grants are selected on a non-sectarian basis.
 For one of its two grant cycle each year, the Grotta Fund Council members strive to address a selected focus or issue faced by the increasing number of seniors in the Greater MetroWest area, while the second grant supports direct-service community programs and services with a broader set of criteria.

 Grotta has awarded more than $4 million dollars in grants to 50 agencies benefiting seniors from 2003 - present.